-Managing your staff's performance is a way of linking their job plans and performance to the goals of your business.
-Performance management is an ongoing process where staff and supervisors have opportunities to:
+Managing employee performance is a way of linking an employee's job plan and performance to the overall goals of a business.
+Performance management is an ongoing process where employees and supervisors have opportunities to:

 - talk about the goals of the job and the business, and how they relate